Investing in the US stock market: a beginner’s guide

 The index also has a committee, which decides on membership based on certain “qualitative” factors.
 This is globally unique, with other big flagship indices such as the FTSE 100, Cac-40 or Dax 30, not having such requirements.

-For those looking to track the S&P 500, there is no shortage of ETF and index funds that do so.
-Both the Vanguard S&P 500 UCITS ETF GBP (LSE:VUSA) and iShares Core S&P 500 ETF USD Acc GBP (LSE:CSP1) charge just 0.07%.
+For those looking to track the S&P 500, there’s no shortage of ETFs and index funds that do so.
+Both Vanguard S&P 500 UCITS ETF GBP (LSE:VUSA) and iShares Core S&P 500 ETF USD Acc GBP (LSE:CSP1) charge just 0.07%.
 Generally, investors should avoid anything that charges more than 0.15% to track the S&P 500.

 Tech and small cap

-Alongside the S&P 500, another favourite index of investors is the Nasdaq.
-It is often used a US tech index owing to its heavy weighting towards tech stocks.
+Alongside the S&P 500, the Nasdaq is another favourite index among investors.
+It’s often used as a US tech index owing to its heavy weighting towards tech stocks.
 However, the Nasdaq itself is a stock exchange, with its name also being used by several indices tracking stocks that trade on it.
 The most important indices are the Nasdaq Composite and the Nasdaq 100.

 When it comes to the small-cap end of the US market, the most popular index is the Russell 2000.
 This index is the 2,000 smallest companies of the Russell 3000 index.
-There are several potential ways that investors can track this index, such as the SPDR® Russell 2000 US Small Cap ETF GBP (LSE:R2SC) or L&G Russell 2000 US Small Cap ETF GBP (LSE:RTWP), among others.
-There is also the MSCI USA Small Cap index, which can be tracked using iShares MSCI USA Small Cap ETF USD Acc GBP (LSE:CUS1).
+There are several potential ways that investors can track this index, including the SPDR® Russell 2000 US Small Cap ETF GBP (LSE:R2SC)or L&G Russell 2000 US Sm Cp Qual ETF $ Acc GBP (LSE:RTWP).
+There is also the MSCI USA Small Cap index, which can be tracked using iShares MSCI USASmCp ESGEnh ETF USD Acc GBP (LSE:CUS1).

 Active or passive?

 This means that the US market is incredibly hard to beat.
-Generally, fund managers underperform if they are stock picking in the S&P 500.
+Generally, fund managers underperform if they are picking stocks in the S&P 500.

 Data shows that over the past decade only around 5% to 10% of active funds outperformed the US stock market.

 However, not all US active funds should be written off.
-Our Super 60 list contains three active options: Jupiter Merian North American Equity, Artemis US Smaller Companies, and Premier Miton US Opportunities.
+Our Super 60 list contains two active options: Jupiter Merian North American Equity and Artemis US Smaller Companies.

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.